divemarkus/mlguide/README.md

 Each subfolder contains a `README.md` and sample files (scripts, YAML, and HTML) to help you get started quickly.

-If you'd like, I can commit these files and push them to GitHub for you.
+If you'd like, I can commit these files and push them to GitHub for you. -Proceed :O

 # 🧠 Machine Learning Setup Guide, 2026
 *Optimized for AMD & NVIDIA GPUs | Local LLMs | Privacy-First Workflows*